When aperture doesn’t control the flash exposure

 – we have the ambient exposure to consider for the outside background,

-- and we have flash exposure to consider for our subject, Jackie.
+– and we have flash exposure to consider for our subject, Jackie, who would be under-exposed if we didn’t add additional light.

 Ambient exposure for the background – shutter speed, aperture and ISO.
 Simple enough.

-Flash exposure settings to light our subject – well, this will depend on whether we are using manual flash or TTL flash.
+Flash to light our subject – the settings will depend on whether we are using manual flash or TTL flash.

 In other words, with TTL flash, our choice of aperture, (within reason), has no effect on flash exposure.
 (This is also true for our choice of ISO.)